adithyacs07/simple-intrest-calculator/README.md

 Hy there, Adithya here.
-This is a simle intrest calculator for my first ever web dev project in coursera which id verry verry simple.
+This is a simle intrest calculator for my first ever web dev project in coursera which is verry verry simple.